-After 20 minutes, add your onion, garlic, tomatoes, vegetables, herbs and seasonings to the pot and give it a quick stir.
+After 20 minutes, add the onion, garlic, tomatoes, vegetables, herbs and seasonings to the pot and give it a quick stir.
 Cover the pot and keep the heat on low.
 Cook the soup for four hours, but remove about half of the carrots after 35 minutes.
 (You can refrigerate them after they cool and start bringing them to room temperature an hour before serving the soup.)

 Taste the soup to see if it needs additional salt and pepper.
-Place the beef back into the strained soup.

 For the pasta, fill a pot ⅔ full with hot water, add a little salt.
 Cover the pot and heat on high until rapidly boiling.
 Add the pasta and cook it until it's al dente, stirring occasionally so it doesn't stick.
 Turn off the heat, drain the pasta and return it to the pot.
 Scoop a little soup broth into the pasta so it doesn't stick.

 To serve, scoop some pasta and sliced, reserved carrots into each bowl and add some shredded beef, if desired.
 Ladle the broth over it.
 Top each serving with freshly grated Parmesan and have salt and red pepper flakes at the table for extra seasoning.
 If you prefer, the beef can be served separately as a second dish.

 To store leftover pasta, remove it from the pot with a slotted spoon so there is no liquid in it to make it soggy.
 Store it separately from the soup in the refrigerator.
 The leftover soup and pasta should be good for four days.
 If you wish to freeze leftover soup, place it in a plastic quart container with some meat but without the pasta.
 You can reheat frozen soup in the microwave or thaw it first in the refrigerator.